 In our AJHG paper, we demonstrated that using LD-adjusted kinship matrices leads to more precise estimates of variance explained (or SNP heritability).
 By contrast, we do not advise using them for prediction.

-When a SNP receives weighting zero, this means that its signal is (almost) perfectly captured by neighbouring SNPs.
-Suppose this SNP contributes heritability.
-When estimating variance explained, it is not necessary to include this SNP, as its heritability contribution will be appreciated by considering the neighbouring SNPs which tag its signal.
-By contrast, when constructing a prediction model, it is important this SNP (or a perfect tag) remains so that it can be assigned effect; otherwise, its effect will be distributed over neighbouring SNPs, which will include non-associated signal, adding noise into the prediction model.
+When a predictor receives weighting zero, this means that its signal is (almost) perfectly captured by neighbouring predictors.
+Suppose this predictor contributes heritability.
+When estimating variance explained, it is not necessary to include this predictor, as its heritability contribution will be appreciated by considering the neighbouring predictors which tag its signal.
+By contrast, when constructing a prediction model, it is important this predictor (or a perfect tag) remains so that it can be assigned effect; otherwise, its effect will be distributed over neighbouring predictors, which will include non-associated signal, adding noise into the prediction model.

 Therefore, when calculating kinship matrices to use in MultiBLUP, we advise using --ignore-weights YES, and also when supplying regional kinships to the REML solver.
 A consequence of this is that the estimates of variance components might be biased, but this is not a problem when the final goal is to estimate effect sizes.